-Service Task Frequency Hot water services Arrange for samples to be taken from hot water calorifiers, in order to note condition of water.
-Annually / Contractor Check temperatures in flow and return at calorifiers Monthly / Contractor Check water for up to one minute to see if it reaches 60°C in the sentinel taps Monthly / Contractor Visual checks on internal surfaces of calorifiers for scale and sludge.
-Check representative taps for temperature as above on a rotational basis Annually / Contractor Cold water services Check tank water temperature remote from ball valve and mains temperature at ball valve.
+Task Frequency Arrange for samples to be taken from hot water calorifiers, in order to note condition of Annually / Contractor Check temperatures in flow and return at calorifiers Monthly / Contractor Check water for up to one minute to see if it reaches 60°C in the sentinel taps Monthly / Contractor Visual checks on internal surfaces of calorifiers for scale and sludge.
+Check Annually / Contractor representative taps for temperature as above on a rotational basis Check tank water temperature remote from ball valve and mains temperature at ball Six monthly / Contractor valve.
 Note maximum temperatures recorded by fixed max/min thermometers where fitted.
-Six monthly / Contractor Check that the temperature is below 20°C after running for 2 minutes at the sentinel taps Monthly / Contractor Arrange for samples to be taken from tanks, in order to note condition of water - Annually Annually / Contractor Visually inspect cold water storage tanks and carry out remedial work where necessary.
-Check representative taps as above on a rotational basis Annually / Contractor Shower Dismantle, clean and de-scale shower heads and hoses Every 3 months or as heads necessary / Contractor
+Check that the temperature is below 20°C after running for 2 minutes at the sentinel taps Monthly / Contractor Arrange for samples to be taken from tanks, in order to note condition of water - Annually Annually / Contractor Visually inspect cold water storage tanks and carry out remedial work where necessary.
+Annually / Contractor Check representative taps as above on a rotational basis Dismantle, clean and de-scale shower heads and hoses Every 3 months or as necessary / Contractor Weekly / Site Responsible release of aerosols.

-Little used Flush through and purge to drain, or purge to drain immediately before use, without Weekly / Site Responsible outlets release of aerosols.
 Refer to competent person for quantities.
-Person School Testing for TVC, Coliforms and E.coli at sentinel taps plus 2 taken at random outlets Monthly / Contractor Sports Centres (Additional) Legionella sampling at Sentinel taps and two random outlets Annually / Contractor Caretakers Arrange for samples to be taken from tanks, in order to note condition of water - Annually / Contractor house Annually
+Person Testing for TVC, Coliforms and E.coli at sentinel taps plus 2 taken at random outlets Monthly / Contractor Logianalla compling at Continal tana and two year days suitlets Appubly / Contractor Legionella sampling at Sentinel taps and two random outlets Annually / Contractor Arrange for samples to be taken from tanks, in order to note condition of water - Annually / Contractor water.
+Check temperatures in flow and return at calorifiers Check water for up to one minute to see if it reaches 60°C in the sentinel taps Visual checks on internal surfaces of calorifiers for scale and sludge.
+Check representative taps for temperature as above on a rotational basis Check tank water temperature remote from ball valve and mains temperature at ball valve.
+Note maximum temperatures recorded by fixed max/min thermometers where fitted.
+Check that the temperature is below 20°C after running for 2 minutes at the sentinel taps Arrange for samples to be taken from tanks, in order to note condition of water - Annually Visually inspect cold water storage tanks and carry out remedial work where necessary.
+Check representative taps as above on a rotational basis Dismantle, clean and de-scale shower heads and hoses Flush through and purge to drain, or purge to drain immediately before use, without release of aerosols.
+Refer to competent person for quantities.
+Testing for TVC, Coliforms and E.coli at sentinel taps plus 2 taken at random outlets Legionella sampling at Sentinel taps and two random outlets